Managing ancillary offers has never been easier, and the revenue opportunities have never been greater.

 Sabre Ancillary IQ also offers enormous amounts of value through insight and continuous learning.
 The platform collects and analyzes vast amounts of data on customer behavior, preferences, and historical purchases.
 It then combines this with advanced analytics and machine learning algorithms to make accurate predictions and recommendations.
 As new data is collected, those models are continuously updated and refined in real-time, allowing the platform to adapt and improve its suggestions.
 Customer interactions contribute to the continuous learning process, enabling the platform to learn from traveler purchase experiences and enhance its overall performance over time.

-By leveraging Sabre Travel AI™, built in partnership with Google Cloud, Ancillary IQ understands market-changing conditions, travel purpose segments, and personalization in real-time.
+By leveraging Sabre Travel AI™, built in partnership with Google, Ancillary IQ understands market-changing conditions, travel purpose segments, and personalization in real-time.
 But the data capabilities don’t stop there.
 The integration flexibility also allows airlines to bring their own data and machine learning models into the mix, creating a truly bespoke solution for dynamic ancillary pricing.

 Create a truly bespoke solution for dynamic ancillary pricing